-If you are involved in the commercial processing of milk into products, whether it is the processing of milk for retail sale or further processing of milk in to products such as yoghurt, ice cream, etc., then you need to be accredited by the Dairy Authority.
+If you are involved in the commercial processing of milk into products, whether it is the processing of milk for retail sale or further processing of milk in to products such as yoghurt, ice cream, etc., then you need to be accredited by Dairysafe.

 The general rule is that if milk or milk products are the base or major component of the end product then you must seek accreditation.
 If you are a retail outlet only and are not manufacturing anything for sale at outlets other than premises where they are being made, then you do not need to be accredited.

-If you have any queries regarding accreditation for your business please call us on (08) 8223 2277.
+If you need to get accreditation for your business please call us on (08) 8223 2277 to begin the process.

 Dairy processors in South Australia are required to comply with Standard 4.2.4 of the Food Standards Code.
 Export registered premises are required to comply with the Export Control (Milk and Milk Products) Orders 2005.

-The Authority monitors test results on liquid milk, cream, cheese, cheese dips, yoghurt and ice cream sampled from processors.
-The Authority, as part of dairy processing audits, assesses test results from all processors on at least a monthly basis.
-The Authority works with processors to ensure as much as is possible no suspect product reaches the market and that corrective action is implemented following poor test results or detection of pathogens in the environment or the product.
+Dairysafe monitors test results on liquid milk, cream, cheese, cheese dips, yoghurt and ice cream sampled from processors.
+Dairysafe, as part of dairy processing audits, assesses test results from all processors on at least a monthly basis.
+Dairysafe works with processors to ensure as much as is possible no suspect product reaches the market and that corrective action is implemented following poor test results or detection of pathogens in the environment or the product.

 The monthly accreditation fee for 2017/18 for large scale dairy processors (receiving 1,000,000 litres of milk or more per annum) is 0.0640 cents per litre.